 Here’s how you can improve CX and act on those friction points to optimize SaaS renewals:

-- Gap analysis – A well-executed service gap analysis can help provide a CX roadmap for achieving success by compiling information about the customer that was lost or couldn’t be seen.
+- Gap analysis – A well-executed service gap analysis can help provide a CX roadmap design for achieving success by compiling information about the customer that was lost or couldn’t be seen.

 - Organizing your KPIs – Business KPIs help determine what’s working in your company.
 These customer success metrics will allow you to measure performance and progress towards achieving business goals accurately.
 This action creates less friction because, from a direction standpoint, you know what’s expected.